MicrosoftDocs/well-architected/well-architected/iot/iot-performance.md

 ## Ingestion and communication layer

-Data ingestion is the process used to send data from the devices into the IoT Solution.
-Next to data ingestion there can be other patterns of communication between devices and the IoT Solution.
+Data ingestion is the process used to send data from the devices into the IoT solution.
+Next to data ingestion there can be other patterns of communication between devices and the IoT solution.
 These include:

 - Device-to-cloud messages.